overmindtech/sdp/README.md

 ### `return.item.{inbox}`

 Items should be sent to this topic as part of a request, with `{inbox}` being replaced with a randomly generated string.
-This is specified in the `ItemRequest` itself as above
+This is specified in the `Query` itself as above

 ### `return.error.{inbox}`

 Errors that are encountered as part of the request will ne sent on this subject, with `{inbox}` being replaced with a randomly generated string.
-This is specified in the `ItemRequest` itself as above
+This is specified in the `Query` itself as above

 ### `cancel.all`

 This subject exists to allow cancellation requests to be sent.
-Cancellations should be sent to this subject if the initial `ItemRequest` was sent to the corresponding subject: `request.all`
+Cancellations should be sent to this subject if the initial `Query` was sent to the corresponding subject: `request.all`

 ### `cancel.scope.{scope}`